revng/revng/docs/GeneratedIRReference.rst

 :oi: *original instruction* metadata, contains a pair of elements.
 The former
      element is a reference to a string global variable containing the disassembled input instruction that generated the current instruction.
-The latter element is an integer representing is the program counter associated to that instruction.
+The latter element is an integer representing the program counter associated with that instruction.
 :pi: *portable tiny code instruction* metadata, contains a string representing
      the textual representation of the TCG instruction that generated the current instruction.